chrisbarbati/MicroservicesThroughputTest/README.md

 # Microservices Communication and Batch Processing Test Applications

+### Background
+Many organizations are transitioning from monolithic to microservices architectures.
+As applications grow, scaling several smaller services is often easier than scaling a single large application.
+Effective communication between microservices is crucial for maximizing throughput.
+This application allows testing of HTTP and Kafka communication methods and the impact of different batch sizes on database performance.

 ### Overview
 These simple Spring Boot applications are designed to test various methods of communicating between microservices (HTTP POST requests, Kafka Event Streaming) and the impact of different batch insert sizes on database throughput.
 The microservices are containerized using Docker Compose.